-The Newton County School District has been designated as the lead school district for the Alternative School Program, and the operations of the consortium are included in its financial statements.
+The Newton County School District has been designated as the lead school district for the East Central Alternative School Consortium, and the operations of the consortium are included in its financial statements.

-Note 13 - Vocational School Consortium
+Note 14 - Vocational School Consortium

-The school district entered into a Vocational Educational Agreement dated August 17, 1982, creating the Philadelphia-Neshoba County Vocational-Technical Center.
+The school district entered into a Vocational Educational Agreement dated August 17, 1982 creating the Philadelphia-Neshoba County Vocational-Technical Center.
 This consortium was created pursuant to the provisions of Section 37-31-73, Miss.
 Code Ann.
 (1972), and approved by the Mississippi Department of Education.
-The consortium includes East Central Community College, Neshoba County School District and Philadelphia Public School District.
+The consortium includes the East Central Community College, Neshoba County School District and Philadelphia Public School District.